kaychaks/kaychaks.github.io/public/resume.md

 Engineering, Site Reliability Engineering (SRE), Extreme Programming based Agile

 ## Experience [Cognizant Technology Solutions, 2006 - NOW]

+### Asscociate Director - Large E-Commerce Site Transformation [2021 - Present]

+---

+- Designed and spearheading a large frontend techonology transformation initiative for one of the largest e-commerce web application.
+The web application is being transitioned from legacy technologies of Backbone / Marrionette to modern Vue3 and SSR based frontend stack.
+- The design is keeping in mind large number of existing vertical domains thereby implementation is being done in a pure domain-driven design model.
+- Design is trying to enable some flavours of micro-frontends so that disparate teams could go live without having hard dependencies on other teams
+- The overall design also entails creating a multi-theme design system from scratch (without relying on any external design frameworks)

 ### Sr. Architect - Large Store Transformation [2019 - 2020]